 Mason Dining is committed to sustainability and providing healthy and fresh selections for the Mason community.
 Mason is a participant of the Healthier Campus Initiative, by the Partnership for a Healthier America.
 The initiative aims to curb obesity by delivering healthier options and promoting more opportunities for physical activity to improve health.
 Mason has committed to having a nutritionist available to all students, as well as more healthy options at each meal such as fruits and vegetables, additional calorie labeling, and more outdoor and indoor physical activity options.
 Other highlights of its sustainability efforts include:

-- introducing large-scale composting in Southside Dining Hall
+- introducing large-scale composting in Southside and the Globe Dining Halls

 - providing campus-grown produce from the Presidents Park Hydroponic Greenhouse to its dining halls;

-- offering vegetarian and vegan options at every meal;
+- offering plant based options at every meal;

 - purchasing more local and sustainable foods;